Weighted propositional configuration logics: A specification language for architectures with quantitative features: Abstract

 \section{Abstract}

-We introduce and investigate a weighted propositional configuration logic over a commutative semiring.
-Our logic, which is proved to be sound and complete, is intended to serve as a specification language for software architectures with quantitative features.
-We extend the weighted configuration logic to its first-order level and succeed in describing architecture styles equipped with quantitative characteristics.
-We provide interesting examples of weighted architecture styles.
-Surprisingly, we can construct a formula, in our logic, which describes a classical problem of a different nature than that of software architectures.
+We introduce and investigate a weighted propositional configuration logic over commutative semirings.
+Our logic is intended to serve as a specification language for software architectures with quantitative features.
+We prove an efficient construction of full normal forms and decidability of equivalence of formulas in this logic.
+We illustrate the motivation of this work by describing well-known architectures equipped with quantitative characteristics using formulas in our logic.